Ontario

 Flowers & Fruit: Flowers individually

-several, narrow, pointed bracts at the base of each large umbel; fruits
+with several, narrow, pointed bracts at the base of each large umbel;

-throughout Ontario and grows in low wet areas, often in standing water
+plant throughout Ontario and grows in low wet areas, often in standing

-as deep as 1m (40in.).
-Water-parsnip has been reported to be poisonous
+water as deep as 1m (40in.).
+Water-parsnip has been reported to

-to livestock and, although experimental feeding trials have not proven
+be poisonous to livestock and, although experimental feeding trials

-it to be harmful, livestock growers should be cautioned against the
+have not proven it to be harmful, livestock growers should be cautioned

 Similar Species: It is distinguished from